 Key Takeaways

-- Clutter taxs attention and emotions; reducing visual load improves focus and lowers stress.
+- Clutter taxes your attention and emotions.
+Reducing that visual load is like getting a software update for your brain.
+It improves focus and lowers stress.

-- Zoning work, relaxation, and storage areas signals transitions and lowers cognitive interference.
+- Zoning out your work, relaxation, and storage areas acts like a traffic cop for your brain.
+It signals transitions and lowers all that cognitive interference.

-- Routine resets and mindful placement cues prevent buildup and maintain orderly spaces.
+- Routine resets and mindful placement cues prevent buildup and keep things orderly.
+Otherwise, it just turns into a digital download folder that never gets cleared.

 Understanding Clutter Through Perception and Priority